How to get a Student loan in New Zealand

 - Loans offered under the StudyLink student loan scheme supported by the government

-There are other loans and credit products which are not especially designed for financing education, but which can be used for this purpose as well.
+There are other loans and credit products which are not specially designed for financing education, but which can be used for this purpose as well.
 These are:

 - Loans from your family